 - 3.8.
 The lifestyle investment option initially invests in the BlackRock Aquila Life (30:70) Currency Hedged Global Equity Index Fund, with the aim of providing a return above inflation over the long-term, until a member is five years from their selected retirement date. - 3.9.
-Thereafter, a combination of a change in the investment of contributions and switching of existing funds will reduce the holding in global equities and increase the holding in the BlackRock Aquila Life Cash Fund, such that at a member's selected retirement age they are invested 100% in the Cash Fund, which reflects how a typical member takes their money purchase benefits from the Plan.
+Thereafter, the switching of existing funds will reduce the holding in global equities and increase the holding in the BlackRock Aquila Life Cash Fund, such that at a member's selected retirement age they are invested 100% in the Cash Fund, which reflects how a typical member takes their money purchase benefits from the Plan, that is, as cash.